mgrassho/SAPBTP_MBT_Basic/README.md

 From the Command Palette choose "Tasks: Run task" and choose "csdl-to-war"

-MBT will now generate a Java EE project into your target directory, then downloads all the depencies, compiles your project starts your Tomcat in order to run it.
+MBT will now generate a Java EE project into your target directory, then downloads all the decencies, compiles your project starts your Tomcat in order to run it.

 As you can see in your Explorer view, you know have some new folders, such as "src", "logs", "sql" and some more.